-1.3 Software Updates
+2.2 Software Updates

-Chenomx NMR Suite will periodically check for updates and notify you if any are available.
-There are two kinds of updates: MINOR and MAJOR.
+Chenomx NMR Suite will periodically check for both MINOR and MAJOR updates and notify you if any are available.

-MINOR updates include mainly bug fixes, and do not require you to obtain a new software license.
-When you see a minor update notification, click on Download It Now to get an installer for that update.
-Close all open Chenomx NMR Suite windows before running this installer.
-If you want to dismiss the update notification until later, click on Remind Me Later, or click on Skip this Update if you prefer not to be reminded about this update again.

-2. MAJOR updates provide new features and compounds.
+- MINOR updates are recommended and do not require a new software license.
+When you see a MINOR update notification, Download It Now and install.
+If you want to dismiss the update notification until later, click on Remind Me Later, or Skip thisUpdate - 2.
+MAJOR updates may provide new features and compounds.
 If you install a MAJOR update, you will need to obtain a new license from Chenomx before you can use it.